-The total deficit for the year was \$64,883 (2019: deficit \$842,597).
+The total surplus for the year was \$444,494 (2020: deficit \$64,883).

 Changes in State of Affairs

 There was no significant change in the state of affairs of the Association during the financial year.

 Subsequent Events

 There has not been any matter or circumstance occurring subsequent to the end of the year that has significantly affected, or may significantly affect, the operations of the Association, the results of those operations, or the state of affairs of the Association in future financial years.